UA-NASA-Robotics/Roobot-Over-IP/docs/ProgrammingROI.md

 4. Translate these into code in the `ModuleCodec.h` file.
 Note the descriptive types used within the file.
 These are used to make the code more readable and maintainable.
 They are not necessary, but are recommended.

 # 3. Implementing the generalPacketHandler

+Thankfully this step is some real programming.
+The only trickly bit is you must define your function before the construction of the infra object.
+Best practice would probably be using a separate file and including it.
+Otherwise, you can use some forward declarations or pointer tomfoolery.

+Requirements for the generalPacketHandler:

+1. be a function of return type ROIPackets::Packet (a reply packet)
+2. accept 1 argument of type ROIPackets::Packet (the incoming packet)
+3. fill out the reply packet with the appropriate data.
+The ROS node is expecting a reply packet containing the same subdevice and action code as that is how it ensures the command made a round trip.
+Best practice is to call the `.swapReply()` method on the incoming packet to create a reply packet with the correct subdevice and action code.
+This is not necessary, but is recommended.

+The generalPacketHandler is called by the infra object when a packet is received.
+It is the developer's responsibility to handle the packet and return a reply packet.
+The infra object will handle the rest.
+Keep in mind you should keep in strict adherence to the packet structure defined in the previous step.

+# 4. ROS Interfaces